EzyHow/ezy-fast-ui/README.md

 You don’t need to install anything to use ezy-fast-ui.
 Simply visit our website and browse the available snippets:

 - [fastui.ezyhow.com](https://fastui.ezyhow.com)

+## Tools
+Along with open source code snippets, tools like `CSS Box Shadow Generator` and `CSS Gradient Generator` are also available for free use.
+These tools provide interactive way to generate desired CSS for your projects.

 ## License
 ezy-fast-ui is released under the MIT License.
 You are free to use, modify, and distribute the code in your projects, both personal and commercial, with no restrictions.